Students participate in a community service program.

 Sister Mary T. Clark, RSCJ Center for Religion and Social Justice

-The Sister Mary T. Clark Center for Religion and Social Justice is the heart of Service Learning at Manhattanville College.
+The Sister Mary T. Clark Center for Religion and Social Justice is the heart of Service Learning at Manhattanville University.

 Foundational to the Clark Center are the pillars of: